phoreproject/openbazaar-go/docs/install-linux.md

 ### To compile and run the source:
 ```
 cd $GOPATH/src/github.com/phoreproject/pm-go
-go run openbazaard.go start
+go run marketplaced.go start
 ```

 NOTE FOR NEW GOLANG HACKERS:

 In most projects you usually perform a `git clone` of the repository in order to start hacking.

-With `openbazaar-go` There's no need to manually `git clone` the project, this is done for you when you issue the `go get github.com/phoreproject/pm-go` command, doing a manual `git clone` will only give you a repository that's missing a lot of recursive dependencies and building headaches.
+With `marketplace-go` There's no need to manually `git clone` the project, this is done for you when you issue the `go get github.com/phoreproject/pm-go` command, doing a manual `git clone` will only give you a repository that's missing a lot of recursive dependencies and building headaches.

 If you are used to having all your other projects in some other place on disk, just make a symlink from `$GOPATH/src/github.com/phoreproject/pm-go` into your usual workspace folder.